-The Southwest Michigan Community Action Agency (SMCAA) is a private, non-profit Community Action Agency - part of a state and national network.
-In 1982, the agency started servicing Van Buren County.
-In 1986, our agency was incorporated and began providing human services to Cass and Van Buren Counties.
-In 1992, Berrien County was officially added to its service delivery area.
+Our agency was founded in 1982 when we began servicing Van Buren County.
+In 1986, SMCAA was incorporated and began providing human services to both Cass and Van Buren Counties.
+In 1992, Berrien County was officially added to our service delivery area.

 Our Mission: Southwest Michigan Community Action Agency (SMCAA) is dedicated to empowering diverse people in need and supporting their journey towards economic security.

 Our Vision: To be a beacon of support in a strong, thriving community by helping people and changing lives.